Sam-Varghese/Notes/Networking/Networking_Notes.md

 * VoIP stands for Voice over Internet Protocol.
 * It is a protocol **that enables voice communication over the internet through** the compression of voice into data packets that can be effectively transmitted over data network and then convert back into voice at receiving end.
 * It uses packet switching (store and forward).
+* It is an elternative to traditional telephone Network.